rahulshankariyer/Covid_Vaccination/README.md

       #Read in the data

       df = pd.read_csv(r'C:\Users\rahulshankariyer\Documents\Vaccinations vs Covid Cases and Deaths by date.csv')

+Several records in the data had fields with null values which mostly were during the period prior to the roll out of vaccines.

+      #Let's look at the date wise data

+      df.head()

+So those fields were changed from null to '0' for performing various mathematical calculations on them.

+      #Replacing null values with 0

+      df.replace(to_replace = np.nan,value = 0)

 A consolidated graph of the Dates against Vaccinations, Cases & Deaths, created in Tableau, is given below: